nobabas/MTRN4231/README.md

 ```

 ## Running the System
 To run the entire system, only one launch file is required which is located within src/brain/launch directory.
-There exists two options to launching the program, one for conenction with a physical robot and the other is a virtual simulation.
+There exists two options to launching the program, one for connection with a physical robot and the other is a virtual simulation.

 To toggle between real and simulation, check with the launch file ur_with_endeffector within src/endeffector_description.
 ```